-That is similar to what Jesus did here regarding the very law that these men mentioned about adultery.
+That is similar to what Jesus did here regarding the very law these men mentioned about adultery.
 They were “scribes and Pharisees.”
-Like Jesus, scribes were Torah experts who regularly made copies of scripture.
-Pharisees were a sect in Judaism known for its teaching of the scriptures as well.
+Like Jesus, scribes were Torah experts who regularly made copies of scripture as part of their scribal profession.
+Pharisees were a sect in Judaism known for its teaching of the scriptures.
 All of these men likely were married since Judaism emphasized marriage and having children in fulfillment of the antediluvian injunction, “Be fruitful and multiply” (Genesis 1.22).

 This law against adultery appears three times in Torah.
 The Decalogue says simply, “You shall not commit adultery” (Exodus 20.14).
 But in the other two laws, the penalty for committing adultery is included.
 One says, “the adulterer and the adulteress shall be put to death” (Leviticus 20.10).
 The other says, “both of them shall die, the man who lay with the woman as well as the woman” (Deuteronomy 22.22).
 Just as today, “lay with a woman” is a euphemism for sexual intercourse.